Lilian Brassier: Rennes

+Brest

 In 2020, Brassier signed for Brest on loan with an option to buy if the club stayed up in Ligue 1.
-The deal was made permanent after Brest secured safety on the final matchday of the season.
+On 13 March 2021, he scored his first Ligue 1 goal in a 3–1 defeat against Marseille.
+His loan deal was made permanent after Brest secured safety on the final matchday of the season.

+In the 2023–24 season, he contributed to his club's impressive campaign, as they secured a third-place finish in the league and first ever qualification to the UEFA Champions League.

+Loan to Marseille

+On 3 July 2024, Brassier signed with Marseille on loan with an option to buy for €12 million.
+Marseille decided not to activate the option, leading to the termination of his loan in January 2025.

+Loan to Rennes

+On 31 January 2025, Brassier signed for his former club Rennes on a six-month loan with a €12 million buy option.

 International career

 Born in France, Brassier is of Togolese descent.
 He is a youth international for France.